-They might have gone to a trade school before starting as an apprentice.
+They might have gone to a trade school before starting as an apprenticeship program.
 Depending on the state, some apprentices have to get an apprentice license.
-After their training, they are able to get their license and become a journeyman.
-Electricians can choose to further their education and training and become master electricians.
+After their training in electrical repair and installation, they are able to get their license and become a journeyman.
+Electricians can choose to further their continuing education and training and become masters in the electrical business.

 Additionally, they have to pick what type of electrician they are going to be, whether they will work with high-voltage or low-voltage installations and management as well as if they are going to work outside or inside.
-These decisions will impact their careers and training.
+These decisions will impact their careers, training, and licensing.
 Someone who has spent most of their life as an indoor low-voltage electrician will take on different jobs than an outside technician.

 Jobs and Duties of Electrical Contractors and Electricians

-Plan the Project -> they will determine the steps necessary to finish the job and the timelines and resources for those steps.
+Plan the Project -> they will determine the steps necessary to acquire a permit and finish the job, while factoring in the timelines and resources for those steps.

 Create Benchmarks -> set the benchmarks for checking success.